AlexB52/portfolio/source/blog/2021-01-14-testing-model-concerns.html.md

 ~~~
 {: data-target="code-highlighter.ruby"}

 While this causes no problem for `Post`, our `FakeReviewable` class is now in trouble.
 Few methods in the tests are now referring to ActiveRecord behaviours such as `#reload` or `#assign_attributes`.
 Even the `Reviewable` module is using the `#update` method.
 It is clear that this concern is only to be used with ActiveRecord classes.
-We could fight against ActiveRecord but a nice workaround is to embrace it and define `FakeReviewable` class as one like so:
+We could fight against ActiveRecord but a nice workaround is to embrace it and define `FakeReviewable` as one ActiveRecord class:

 ~~~ruby
 require_relative 'path/to/reviewable/shared/examples'